Busting Myths for Tendon Problems

 To prevent re-injury, it is important that you continue with your strength training exercises at least twice each week for at least a year following full recovery and then you may have a chance to give up the exercises.

-For elite athletes they need to continue with their strength exercises 3 times a week for the rest of their careers.
-This is because these strengthening exercises are acting like an insurance policy.
+For elite athletes, they need to continue with their strength exercises 3 times a week for the rest of their careers.
+This is because these strengthening exercises are acting as an insurance policy.
 If you can stay strong, you keep your tissue (muscle and tendon) capacity up, you will be less likely to get into trouble again.